lucasshuan/go-ent-graphql-example/README.md

 ## About

 This project serves as an accessible and extensible example and template for a GraphQL server.
-Its primary goal is to dismiss the often intricate initial setup involved in configuring **ent** (an entity framework) and **gqlgen** (a GraphQL code generator) together.
-Once the setup is complete and the generated files are configured, adding new features becomes remarkably straightforward.
+Its primary goal is to dismiss the often intricate initial setup involved in configuring **ent** (an entity framework) and **gqlgen** (a GraphQL code generator), since once the setup is complete adding new features becomes remarkably straightforward.

 ## Prerequisites